 Student Name ID#

 Please Print

 Student Policy Manual Acknowledgment

 also ask for separate copy).
 I certify that I will read the program as stated herein.
-I recognize I need to retain the manual until I have I agree to accept the consequences of non-complet I have questions, I will contact the HT Program Dire liance with any policies stated herein.
+I recognize I need to retain the manual until I have I agree to accept the consequences of non-compliate I have questions, I will contact the HT Program Dire liance with any policies stated herein. е

 Student signature Date

 Student Alternate List Acknowledgment

-the time I am ready to begin that portion of the HT pro an alternate list may be instituted if clinical sites are not available ogram.
-I understand that I will be informed during the term prior the next available site as my ranking indicates, as described in the to
+the time I am ready to begin that portion of the HT pro an alternate list may be instituted if clinical sites are not avangeram.
+I understand that I will be informed during the term put he next available site as my ranking indicates, as described prior to

 Student signature Date